History of Detroit: Immigrants in the 20th century

 The development of the automobile industry did more than create a significant increase in Detroit's industrial production.
 It also changed the demographics of the city by attracting large waves of immigrants from Europe and Canada and black migrants from the South to fill the rising demands for labor.
 These people, who increased the city's population during the early 1900s, did not just affect the expanding automobile industry; they also transformed neighborhoods by defining certain areas and bringing jobs and money into the local community.
-Although many people began to pile into Detroit, Thomas Sugrue, author of "The Origins of the Urban Crisis", suggests, "Beginning in the 1920s--and certainly by the 1940s--class and race became more important than ethnicity as a guide to the city's residential geography."
+Although many people began to pile into Detroit, Thomas Sugrue, author of "The Origins of the Urban Crisis", suggests, "Beginning in the 1920s—and certainly by the 1940s—class and race became more important than ethnicity as a guide to the city's residential geography."

-An early wave of immigrants came from Greece in the late 1890s; it peaked from 1910–14.
+An early wave of immigrants came from Greece in the late 1890s; it peaked from 1910 to 1914.
 These Greek peasants turned their understanding of supply and demand into thriving businesses as peddlers, grocers, and restaurateurs.
 Just as they lived in villages in Greece, so did they settle in a new "village" in Detroit known as Greektown.
 The Greek immigrants retained their native regionalism and factionalism by splitting their Detroit neighborhood into numerous sub-groups.
 With Americanization, however, the patriarchal culture diminished, although most families remained connected to the Greek Orthodox Church.

-Like the Greeks, Italians began to settle in Detroit from 1890–1914.
+Like the Greeks, Italians began to settle in Detroit from 1890 to 1914.
 While most of these immigrants came from Europe and Canada, thereby blending in with the Caucasian residents already living in the city.
 Like American blacks, the Italian immigrants faced economic and social discrimination.

-By 1914, Jews from Eastern Europe added to the already diverse demographics of Detroit.
+By 1914, Jews from Eastern Europe added to the already diverse demographics of Detroit, settling initially in the Hastings Street neighborhood.
 These new immigrants increased the established German Jewish community to about 34,000 people.
 Although the relationship between the wealthier, more Americanized German Jews and the poorer, less integrated immigrants tended to be a tense one, anti-Semitism was not an issue.
 Sugrue explains this by claiming, "Residents of Detroit's white neighborhoods abandoned their ethnic affiliations and found a new identity in their whiteness" (Sugrue 22).
 Skin color, therefore, became more important than religious belief in the Americanization process.